ktaylor63/southeast/site/content/news/fish-and-wildlife-service-completes-biological-opinion-and-the-corps-approves-plan-to-raise-lake-cumberland-water-level.md

 ---
-title: 'Fish and Wildlife Service completes Biological Opinion and the Corps approves plan to raise Lake Cumberland water level'
+title: 'Fish and Wildlife Service completes biological opinion and the Corps approves plan to raise Lake Cumberland water level'
 hero:
     name: lake-cumberland.jpg
     alt: 'Trees bank either side of a sandy shore on the flat water at Lake Cumberland in Kentucky.'